 Lecture 1: conclusions

 - Tissue engineering is an emerging interdisciplinary field - Maintaining cell function is a key part of TE - Alginate beads provide a culture system for researching soft tissues such as cartilage

-When we return to Module 3... more about engineered and natural biomaterials.
+Next time... more about engineered and natural biomaterials.